kleeedolinux/mmtp/README.md

 ## Client Usage in Your Application: An Example

 To integrate MMTP communication into your own Node.js applications, you can utilize the provided client module.
-Here’s an illustrative example demonstrating how to connect to an MMTP server, manage PGP keys, and send a secure, encrypted, and signed message:
+Here's an illustrative example demonstrating how to connect to an MMTP server, manage PGP keys, and send a secure, encrypted, and signed message:

 ```javascript
 const MMTPClient = require('./CLIENT/client.js');